 Learning to play poker can be a very trying experience.

 Once you know the basic rules and game play of Texas Holdem you can at least function, but you'll still be a complete greenhorn when it comes to playing well.

-As a beginner, you may find yourself stuck in a rut in terms of your play, making the same mistakes over and over again.
-Sometimes you might not even recognize what's wrong.
+As a poker beginner you may find yourself stuck in a rut in terms of your play, making the same mistakes over and over again.

-Fear not, though: read on for five traps that new players commonly get stuck in, and for links to advice on how to avoid them.
+Read on for five traps new poker players commonly get stuck in and for strategy tips on how to avoid them.

 1) Playing Too Many Hands Before the Flop